mcongrove/miata-registry/README.md

     npm run worker:dev
     ```

-> **Note**: The local development environment connects to the production Cloudflare D1 database and R2 storage through local worker APIs.
+> **Note**: The local development environment connects to the production Cloudflare D1 database, KV cache, and R2 storage through local worker APIs.
 This ensures consistency between development and production environments while this project is in development.

 ## 🤝 Contributing